 We aim to reduce the rates of injury and death among these groups from unintentional events such as car crashes and drownings, and from purposeful acts such as suicide and murder.
 Efforts span the continuum of medical care, from epidemiological research to determine injury causes, to acute care of trauma patients, to rehabilitation in the hospital and home.

-HIPRC is a joint initiative of the University of Washington School of Medicine and Harborview Medical Center.
+HIPRC is a joint initiative of the University of Washington and Harborview Medical Center.
 It is also a CDC-funded Injury Research and Control Center, or ICRC.
 The ICRC network is funded by the CDC’s National Center for Injury Prevention and Control to find ways to prevent injury and violence.
 HIPRC is the only ICRC in the western half of the United States.